cisagov/trustymail/README.md

 * `MX Record` - If an MX record was found that contains at least a single mail server.
+* `MX Record DNSSEC` - A boolean value indicating whether or not the DNS record is protected by DNSSEC.
 * `Mail Servers` - The list of hosts found in the MX record.
 * `Mail Server Ports Tested` - A list of the ports tested for SMTP and STARTTLS support.